Williamlliw/koopman-in-python/README.md

 In file "example_vdp.py": run this script to execute an example of koopman operator in Van Der Pol system In file "vdp_sys.py": true dynamic of Van Der Pol system

+# Referrence
+The algorithm and some of the codes comes from the article:
+Korda M, Mezić I. Linear predictors for nonlinear dynamical systems: Koopman operator meets model predictive control[J].
+Automatica, 2018, 93: 149-160.